Muhammad Bilal

-Muhammad Bilal (born 24 September 1995) is Pakistani wrestler.
+Muhammad Bilal (born 24 September 1995) is a Pakistani wrestler.
 He won bronze medal in 2018 Commonwealth Games.
 He won the match on a one-sided score of 6:1 in 57-kg freestyle wrestling competition.
 He is from Gujranwala.

+He competed at the 2024 Asian Wrestling Olympic Qualification Tournament in Bishkek, Kyrgyzstan hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his first match and he did not qualify for the Olympics.